auberonedu/collectathon/README.md

 sdev301

 # How to play the game?
-- Just use your imagination but in general it a simple game where you can have some boost if you wanna be faster but it limited.
+- Just use your imagination but in general it a simple game where you can have some boost if you wanna be faster but it limited to 3 times.
+- and also will have 'slow' sprites which make player slower.

 Kate and Kelley 1-5 and 6
 Hopefully we finish this today